 I find Domination a rightful inclusion as the fourth of five albums overwhelmingly penned by Azagthoth that can and should be considered classic death metal for the ages.

 The sound across the album is ‘bright.’
 I like that.
-I could hear every nuance to the band’s music, and much of the grit of the band’s first three releases gave way to cleaner production value.
+I could hear every nuance of the band’s music, and much of the grit of the band’s first three releases gave way to cleaner production value.
 Danzig, Deep Purple, and Megadeth collaborator Bill Kennedy produced the album in conjunction with the group.

-The lead track is “Where the Slime Live”, a video of the band performing live was created to accompany the song.
+The lead track is “Where the Slime Live” a video of the band performing live was created to accompany the song.
 Azagthoth’s performance is no less stellar and noteworthy on this track as it’s across the entire album.
 Rutan’s contribution was also significant, with no less than three song-writing credits.

 Rutan would go on to form the critically revered Hate Eternal.
 Hate Eternal is one of the only bands I have had to leave a gig with due to the music’s sheer intensity.
-Rutan is well known for his world-class production for Cannibal Corpse, Krisiun, and ironically Morbid Angel.
+Rutan is well known for his world-class production for Cannibal Corpse, Krisiun, and, ironically, Morbid Angel.

 Is Formulas Fatal to the Flesh the greatest extreme metal guitar hero album?

 In 1996 Morbid Angel released the live album Entangled in Chaos, featuring tracks taken from the band’s first three albums.
 It’s a swan song for Vincent, and it was released the year of his departure from Morbid Angel.

 1998’s Formulas Fatal to the Flesh is the first album to feature bassist and vocalist Steve Tucker.
 Tucker was a relative unknown before his recruitment and had big shoes to fill.